APogue/APogue.github.io/_protocols/incident_coding_protocol.md

      [If administrative statement exists]: ADM-XXX: \"[Exact quote showing administrative position]\" Weighing the [nature of speech/conduct] against UCLA's obligations as a state actor bound by the First Amendment, this incident [does/does not] rise to the level of unprotected speech because [specific analysis referencing categorical exceptions in PHIL-001].
 [Explain why the speech does/doesn't meet specific unprotected categories]."
    sources: [POL-XXX, PHIL-001, other relevant sources]

+severity_score:
+  value: [low/moderate/elevated/high]
+  justification: "Based on the verification checklist, this incident shows [presence/absence of each element].

+  SOURCE-XXX: \"[Exact quote documenting presence/absence of physical harm]\"
+  SOURCE-XXX: \"[Exact quote documenting presence/absence of credible risk]\"
+  SOURCE-XXX: \"[Exact quote documenting presence/absence of disruption]\"

+  This incident does not qualify for [higher level] because [explicit explanation of why higher threshold not met].
+The incident is properly classified as [selected level] because [specific criteria met]."
+  sources: [SOURCE-XXX, SOURCE-XXX]

+actor_tone:  # or target_tone
+  value: [selected_tone or 'combination']
+  justification: "I reviewed the following sources containing [actor/target] tone indicators: [list ALL sources].

+  Found approximately X references to [tone1] (X%), Y references to [tone2] (Y%), etc.

+  Evidence for [tone1]:
+  SOURCE-XXX: \"[exact quote demonstrating tone]\"
+  SOURCE-XXX: \"[second exact quote demonstrating tone]\"

+  Evidence for [tone2] (if applicable):
+  SOURCE-XXX: \"[exact quote demonstrating tone]\"
+  SOURCE-XXX: \"[second exact quote demonstrating tone]\"

+  [If organization representatives]: The statement from [organization] was weighted equally to individual statements because [explanation].

+  Based on this quantitative analysis, [selected_tone] represents [X%] of tone references, [meeting/not meeting] the 60% threshold for predominant tone.
+Therefore, the appropriate coding is [selected value]."
+  sources: [list ALL sources reviewed for tone]

 # For insufficient evidence cases
 insufficient_variable: